orf53975/XSYS-rat/README.md

 This is a Remote Trojan program. this program devided by 3 Modules:

-    * RAT.py              - CLIENT
+    * RAT.py              - Client App
-    * RAW.py              - CLIENT MODULE
+    * RAW.py              - Crypto Module (File Cryptography)
-    * MissionControl.py   - MultiThread SERVER
+    * MissionControl.py   - MunliThreaded Server App

 RAT.py
 - will sit on the target computer and try to maintain connection with the Server, while using a costomized socket using TCP connection protocol, to ensure all data delivary.